uit-bmtt/wireless-security-course/resourses/projects/project-2.md

 then another that cracks these IV’s to reveal the WEP key.
 The commonly used tools depending on your OS are (this list is by no means comprehensive):
-- WEPCrack – Most popular Perl-based WEP encryption cracking tool
+- Aireplay-ng – Most popular Perl-based WEP encryption cracking tool
-- AirSnort – Passively captures packets and recovers WEP encryptions
 - Aircrack-ng – ARP spoof/injection using aireplay-ng
 - Kismet – Network Sniffer, can grab IVs as well
 - Airodump – GrabbingIVs